madlabsinc/mevn-cli/docs/guide/commands.md

 - ### `mevn init <appname>`

 Choose between the four available starter templates to build on top of.
+It creates a dotfile `.mevnrc` with information specific to the project.

 [![asciicast](https://asciinema.org/a/353232.svg)](https://asciinema.org/a/353232)